Bitteneite/bitten_restoboards/bit_m0116/README.md

 </p>

 5. Snip off the protruding pins for a cleaner look:
-	- Use a flush-cutter to snip off the rest of the pin headers.
+	- Use a flush-cutter to snip off the rest of the Pin Headers.
 <p float="left">
 	<img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/assemb-2-alt4.jpg ' width='500'>
 </p>

 6. Solder the top side of the controller:
-	- Use a flush-cutter to snip off the rest of the pin headers.
+	- That's it!
+The PCB should be fully-functional now.
 <p float="left">
 	<img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/assemb-2-alt5.jpg ' width='500'>
 </p>